Jets fire general manager Joe Douglas after team goes 3-8 to start the season

 “Obviously, it starts with me,” Douglas said.
 “I can look back and there’s quite a few things that I could have done better.
 Obviously, when a situation happens like what happened four weeks ago (Saleh's firing), you have a lot of self-reflective moments on the things that you could have done better to keep that from happening.

-“But we’ve got an opportunity here with these last stretch games to change that narrative.”
+“But we’ve got an opportunity here with these last stretch of games to change that narrative.”

 The Jets have since dropped two more games, including a humiliating 31-6 loss at Arizona two weeks ago followed by New York blowing a late lead and losing 28-27 to Indianapolis last Sunday.

-And Johnson apparently thought it was time during the Jets' bye-week break to complete what is a major overhaul rather than wait until the end of the season — when it appears likely the franchise will miss the playoffs for the 14th consecutive year, the longest active drought in the NFL.
+And Johnson apparently thought it was time during the Jets' bye-week break to complete what is a major overhaul rather than wait until the end of the season — when it appears likely the franchise will extend the NFL's longest active postseason drought.

+Johnson's future outside of football could also be a factor in beginning the search now.
+He served as the U.S. ambassador to the United Kingdom during President-elect Donald Trump's first term, when Johnson's brother Christopher was in charge of the team and hired Saleh.
+Woody Johnson could potentially fill that role again with Trump elected for the second time, and that would cause him to relinquish day-to-day operations of the team at some point next year.

+Douglas was widely celebrated when he swung the trade — with Johnson's urging — to acquire Rodgers from Green Bay.
+But the four-time NFL MVP tore his left Achilles tendon four snaps into the 2023 season opener and the Jets never recovered, finishing 7-10.

 AP NFL: https://apnews.com/hub/NFL